Haspamelodica/dmx-usb-atmega328p/README.md

 The circuit is in `circuit/circuit.fzz` and can be opened with [Fritzing](https://fritzing.org/).
 If you don't want to install Fritzing, screenshots are available as well.

+#### Split mode

+There is no circuit diagram for split mode.
+However, most of the circuit stays the same, except for the following:
+- Add a second Atmega including a clock.
+- Connect the RS485 adapter to the Tx output of the second Atmega instead of the first Atmega, and connect the Rx input of the second Atmega to the Tx output of the first Atmega.

+  In other words, insert the second Atmega between the first Atmega's Tx output and the RS485 adapter.

 ### Compiling firmware

 Both interface variants come in the form of Arduino sketches.